docker-library/docs/kong/content.md

 If everything went well, and if you created your container with the default ports, Kong should be listening on your host's `8000` ([Proxy](https://docs.konghq.com/latest/configuration/#proxy_port)), `8443` ([Proxy SSL](https://docs.konghq.com/latest/configuration/#proxy_listen_ssl)), `8001` ([Admin API](https://docs.konghq.com/latest/configuration/#admin_listen)) and `8444` ([Admin API SSL](https://docs.konghq.com/latest/configuration/#admin_listen_ssl)) ports.

-You can now read the docs at [docs.konghq.com](https://docs.konghq.com/) to learn more about Kong.
+You can read the docs at [docs.konghq.com](https://docs.konghq.com/) to learn more about Kong.

 ## 3. Use Kong with a custom configuration (and a custom Cassandra/PostgreSQL cluster)